KavindiIA/MyFirstGame/README.md

-Here's a README file for your Godot 4.3 game project:

----

 # Knight Adventure Game

 **Knight Adventure Game** is a 2D platformer developed in Godot 4.3.
 In this game, you control a knight character who collects coins and gains power-ups by picking up fruits.
 This is the developer's first game, built with a focus on learning and implementing core game mechanics.